Bella Thorne’s Bikini Clings To Her Curves In New Instagram Video

 “You were freakin’ awesome on the Stern show today!!
 Peace and Love to you Bella and best of luck to you, mogulism is right around your corner.
 Rock on!!” exclaimed another fan.

-The book is a very personal one, as Thorne took this opportunity to open up to her fans in a way she never has before.
+The book is very personal, as Thorne took this opportunity to open up to her fans in a way she never has before.
 The actress has also been very vocal about not having the book edited by anyone else before publication.